BuildWeek-Luncher/backend/README.md

 - Send an object resembling `{ donation: 200 }` to make a donation to a school with specified ID
 - Get the new total amount of funds raised for school with specified ID

-`PUT /api/schools/:id`
+`PUT /api/schools/:admin_id` - Protected

-- Edit/Update school information with specified ID by sending an object containing any of a school's properties
+- Edit/Update school information with specified admin ID by sending an object containing any of a school's properties